 Not taking a big vacation doesn’t mean you have to skip vacations completely.
 Instead of flying somewhere and staying in a hotel, consider less expensive vacation ideas like camping, playing tourist in a nearby city, or taking a long weekend rather than a week.
 You can even take a relaxing staycation and enjoy sleeping in every morning in your own bed.

 9. Scale back holiday expenses

 While you’re saving for your new home, it might be necessary to scale back your holiday spending.
 Rather than giving your kids or spouse extravagant, expensive gifts, stick to a strict Christmas budget.
 You can even make a game of it by setting a spending limit and exercising a little creativity to see how far you can make that money stretch.

-More ways to save on holidays include DIYing all of your gifts.
-It’ll still cost some money for materials, but the gifts will be thoughtful, meaningful, and when you spend your first holiday in your new home, you’ll know the sacrifice was worth it.
+More ways to save on the holidays include DIYing all of your gifts.
+It’ll still cost some money for materials, but the gifts will be thoughtful and meaningful.
+When you spend your first holiday in your new home, you’ll know the sacrifice was worth it.

 An easy way to add to your down payment savings is to reduce expenses in some basic living categories and bank the difference.
 You can also use a service like Trim to help lower your bills.
 Trim is a free automated savings app that can cancel unwanted subscriptions, track your spending, and negotiate bills on your behalf.

 The average family of two adults spends about $625 per month on groceries.
 This is on a moderate plan that’s neither extremely frugal nor extremely luxurious.
 However, what if you did go extremely frugal for a while?
 How much could you sock away toward your down payment?
 What if you ate eggs and toast for one night a week, shopped sale items, and used coupons?